The Navy Post-Doctoral Fellowship in Clinical Psychology

 Applicants who are selected for the fellowship are commissioned as Lieutenants in the Navy Medical Service Corps, and serve a total of 4 years on active duty - 1 year as a postdoctoral fellow and 3 years as a staff psychologist.

-Age Limit: No more than 41 years of age at the time of commissioning (typically in June or July of the year in which the fellowship starts).
+Age Limit: Applicants must be no more than 41 years of age at the time of commissioning (which typically occurs in June or July of the year in which the fellowship starts).

 Your doctoral program and doctoral internship must be APA-accredited.